Sea Aggie Band

 - The NROTC College Program.
 Cadets, called Midshipmen, in this program are competing for Navy scholarships, and agree to serve in the U.S. Navy after graduation.
 Click here to read about these program requirements.

-Both of these groups, although different in function, are in the Corps of Cadets.
+All of these groups, although different in function, are in the Corps of Cadets.
 Cadets wear uniforms to school, jointly participate in training and other Corps activities.

 Cadets seeking the Texas A&M Maritime Academy U.S. Merchant Marine (LO) licensing may choose to major in Marine Transportation, Marine Engineering Technology, Marine Biology License Option or Marine Sciences License Option.
 Navy ROTC Midshipmen may choose any major offered at Texas A&M University at Galveston.

 - Cadets who are seeking Merchant Marine Licensing (License Option or LO Cadets) do not have a military obligation.

 - Cadets in the LO program may apply for the Strategic Sealift Officers Program (SSOP) which provides financial benefits in college and an obligation to participate in the U.S. Navy reserve program after graduation.